Harry-Leepz/Sikhism-Project/README.md

 - As a returning visitor, I want to be able to cite the information or find out where the original source of the information came from.
 - As a returning visitor, I want to know if any new content has been added to the project quickly and efficiently, can I sign up to a newsletter or get email updates?
-- As a returning visitor, I want to know where any images or videos came from, in case of personal use.

 From my user stories I am better able to come up with a conceptual idea of what the project needs in terms of features, which features have more priority overs.